The Collapse of Stalinism (Part 1) - China Worker

 The International Background

-6. At the same time the victory of bourgeois regimes in eastern Europe and the former Soviet Union places new strains upon world capitalism.
+- At the same time the victory of bourgeois regimes in eastern Europe and the former Soviet Union placesnew strainsupon world capitalism.
 The upheavals in the former Stalinist states have unleashed powerful destabilising forces into the world situation.
 The chaos of economic collapse, ethnic conflict and civil war, threatens to spill over and affect central Europe and parts of the Middle East and Asia.
 Already west European states are bracing themselves for a flood of refugees from the war zones of the former Yugoslav federation.
 A million refugees have been displaced by the conflicts in Bosnia and Croatia, the biggest exodus in Europe since the Second World War.

 A Lifeline From the West?

-13. Today, while still the pre-eminent capitalist power, the USA is being challenged by world markets and at home by ascendant Japan and also by the EC.
+- Today, while still the pre-eminent capitalist power, the USA is being challenged by world markets and at home by ascendant Japan and also by the EC.
 The continuing failure to reach an agreement at the GATT talks indicates the ferocious struggle developing as a result of the sharp slowdown in world economic growth.
-An agreement at GATT, which is still the most likely outcome, can increasingly be undermined in practice by the development of a disguised trade war.
+An agreement at GATT, which is still the most likely outcome, can increasingly be underminedin practiceby the development of a disguised trade war.
 Marshall aid was a response to the strengthened position of the Soviet Union and the fear that capitalism could be overthrown in western Europe.
 Paradoxically, with Stalinism no longer a threat, Imperialism is less likely to intervene with decisive economic aid.

 Effects Upon the Working Class